 2.5.1 Carrageenan-Induced Paw Edema

 The anti-inflammatory effect of the plant extracts was evaluated using the carrageenan-induced paw edema model in mice, following the method of Elisabetsky et al. (1995).
-Inflammation was induced by subplantar injection of 0.1 mL of 1% carrageenan solution (in 0.9% saline) into the left hind paw of each mouse, 30 minutes after oral administration of test extract or standard drug.
+Inflammation was induced by sub-plantar injection of 0.1 mL of 1% carrageenan solution (in 0.9% saline) into the left hind paw of each mouse, 30 min after oral administration of test extract or standard drug.
 Paw volume was measured before and after carrageenan injection using a plethysmometer (Elisabetsky et al., 1995).

 .